Geometric Design Laboratory Overview

 Historically, the GDL has served to bridge the gap between research and practice, for example by assisting agencies in developing and carrying out plans for conducting data-driven safety analysis at both the project and program level.
 Supporting DDSA/HSM implementation is a high priority for the GDL.
 Through a coordinating type of role, the GDL serves to connect a range of FHWA, and State and local offices.

 GDL staff focuses on the following tasks.

 - Technology Facilitation: Support technology facilitation for the IHSDM and HSM.
-The GDL provides the sole source of technical support to IHSDM users and provides technical support to HSM users.
+The GDL provides the primary source of technical support to IHSDM users and provides technical support to HSM users.
 GDL markets IHSDM and HSM to decisionmakers and potential end users, participates in developing and delivering IHSDM/HSM training, and coordinates the IHSDM User Group and IHSDM Steering Committee.

 The staff of the GDL includes professionals with expertise in transportation engineering and familiarity with software development, which allows the GDL to support IHSDM development in various ways and to assume a unique coordination role.
 The GDL’s transportation engineering expertise supports the laboratory’s function of reviewing and assisting the development of the engineering models included in IHSDM for evaluating the safety of roadway designs.
 By combining transportation engineering and software development expertise, the GDL has the unique ability to evaluate software from both the software developer and end-user perspective.

 Communications and engineering skills help GDL staff to understand the needs of the audience (e.g., design engineers), thereby supporting effective technical assistance to end users.